-All Meat Animals consigned to this sale are the result of 4-H and FFA Member Projects this past year
+All Meat Animals consigned at this sale are the result of 4-H, FFA, and approved breed group member projects this past year

 CHOICE EATING - FILL YOUR LOCKER PROCESSING ARRANGEMENTS AVAILABLE

 4-H members must have completed 4th grade prior to fair to sell.
 4-H or FFA and approved breed group members may not sell at more than two fairs after their scheduled high school graduation.